What are Debits and Credits in Accounting

 Credit Retained Earnings $520,000

 At year-end, you close the books for the year.
 Revenue and expenses will start from zero in the next year.
-If your company has a profit, you debit net income (or the accounts included in net income like revenue and expense accounts) and credit retained earnings, which is an owners equity account.
+If your company has a profit, you debit net income (or the accounts included in net income like revenue and expense accounts) and credit retained earnings, which is an owner equity account.
 If your company has a loss for the year, you will debit retained earnings and Credit net loss (or the underlying accounts) instead.

 Double-Entry Bookkeeping Conclusion